 The Story:

 The Han family loses a wife and mother to eye cancer.
 Eventually the father Su-ha (Jae-young Ha) marries a tempestuous actress named Mi-ra Tae (Hui-hyang Lee) who then brings her neglected son Tae-hwa (Lee Wan) and abrasive daughter Yoo-ri (Ji-mi Park) to live with her new husband and his daughter Jung-suh (Park Shin Hye).
 At first Jung-suh is happy and excited to have a new brother and sister but the family situation at home quickly becomes abusive toward Jung-suh.
 The "new mother" sides with her daughter against Jung-suh, locks her son in a closet to discipline him, slaps Jung-suh around, and when things go wrong in the house (like Tae-hwa breaking a valuable vase) "new mother" blames her step-daughter.
-Jung-suh keeps a lot of her grief about the abuse to herself, instead of telling her father.
+Jung-suh keeps a lot of her grief about the abuse to herself, instead of telling her Dad.

 Her heart is burdened even more because her long time friend Song-joo Cha (Sung-hyun Baek) has left her and moved to the United States to study.
 They had shared so much together growing up, many happy moments and also tragedies like the deaths of her mother and his father.
 They were supposed to go together to America to study but spiteful Mi-ra nixed that and Jung-suh stays in Korea.
 Song-joo calls her from time to time but Jung-suh doesn't tell him about the abuse.
 Jung-suh becomes sad for the neglect and abuse Mi-ra pours on Tae-hwa, not even complimenting him when he wins awards in school for his excellent artwork, and so she tries to befriend him but Tae-hwa reacts by developing a crush on Jung-suh.
 "New mother" Mi-ra doesn't even care; she conspires with her own daughter Yoo-ri to win the long distance affections of the departed Song-joo, since he is the son of a rich man.